 Use a credit card with hefty rewards

 We recommend going the rewards-card route only if you can pay off your balance quickly, since APRs tend to be a bit higher on these cards.
 But it’s worth mentioning since there are many fantastic rewards cards out there.

 A big furniture or appliance purchase can trigger a nice cash-back or travel-miles bonus, and the average grace period of 25 days gives you an extra few weeks to pay off the entire purchase before you owe any interest on it.
-You’ll find your best bets in our guide to the Best Rewards Credit Cards of 2019.
+You’ll find your best bets in our guide to the Best Rewards Credit Cards.

 Is It Ever OK to Use Store Credit Cards?

 There is one instance where it can make sense to make a big purchase on a store credit card: when the retailer is offering a hefty one-time discount just for signing up for their card.

 Going back to our $4,000 furniture purchase, let’s say the store was offering a 10% discount on your first purchase when you sign up for their credit card.
 You’d save a whopping $400.
 The trick is to be disciplined: Pay off the rest of the balance pronto — or at least within the promotional period if there’s a no-interest offer — and then cut up the card when you’re done.

 Beyond that situation, if you’re absolutely set on your big purchase, don’t have the cash saved up to avoid using credit, and aren’t able to qualify for a better credit card, store financing may be your last resort.

 Using a store credit card won’t ruin you if you abide by one rule: Pay off the balance immediately, or at least before the promotional interest rate expires.
 A store card can also make sense if you’re very financially disciplined and shop at the store very, very frequently.